The stargazer lily adds beauty to your garden and a sweet fragrance!

-The Stargazer lily (Lilium), an oriental lily hybrid, is a beautiful addition and will surely become a star in anyone’s garden.
-It’s just impossible to hate these colorful creations of nature.
+The Stargazer is an oriental type of lily hybrid in the Liliaceae family and native to Japan.
+It is a beautiful addition and a star in anyone’s garden.
+It’s impossible to hate these colorful creations of nature.

 Everyone interested in gardening knows the satisfaction of watching those first teeny tiny buds becoming fully grown blooms spreading their scent across the yard.

-- Soil: moist soil and rich in organic matter on the acid side
+- Soil: Moist soil and rich, well-draining soil with organic matter on the acid side

-- Pests & Problems: slugs & snails, aphids (spread viruses), deer, red lily beetle, gray mold
+- Pests & Diseases: Watch for slugs & snails, aphids, and red lily beetle.
+It’s also prone to gray mold

 Stargazer Oriental Lily Plant Details

-Stargazer lilies belonging under genus Lilium, only indicate that this is a true lily, not a daylily or a water lily.
+Stargazer lilies belonging to the genus Lilium only indicate that this is a true lily, not a daylily or a water lily.

-The combination of traits makes oriental hybrid lilies like the ‘Stargazer’ extremely appealing, putting on a lovely show in the garden or in a bouquet as a cut flower.
+The combination of traits makes hybrid oriental lilies like the ‘Stargazer’ extremely appealing, putting on a lovely show in the garden or a bouquet as a cut flower.

 Growing lilies today is far easier than in the old days, and caring for hybrid lilies like the Stargazer is even simpler.

 These beautiful lilies make for an outstandingly eye-popping element in any garden.
-These favorite oriental lilies make almost perfect partners for perennial plants.
+These favorite oriental stargazers make almost perfect partners for perennial plants.

-These plants grow to a height of 36 inches with a 10-14 inch spread.
+These plants grow to a height of 30″ to 48″ inches tall with a 10″-14″ inch spread.
 Follow the below steps to plant Stargazer lilies:

 - Spring is the best time to buy bulbs.

-- Plant bulbs in a location with good full sun exposure and a well-drained soil.
+- Plant bulbs in a location with good full sun exposure and well-drained soil rich in organic matter and on the acidic side.
 The ideal location receives full sunlight in the morning and shade in the afternoon.

 - Plant bulbs 6″ – 7″ inches deep, approximately 5″ – 6″ inches apart in flower beds with a prepared soil bed that includes lots of organic matter.